 - Sugar- To sweeten the pancake batter just a little.

-- Milk- Whole milk, 2% milk, or your favorite non-dairy milk.
+- Milk- Regular milk, 2% milk, or your favorite non-dairy milk will all work great.

 - Egg- To keep the pancakes together.